engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 There are a number of "vector things" that you will find yourself wanting to do in many programs that you write.
 For example, you need to create vectors.
 And then you want to do things with those vectors, such as finding the maximum or minimum value in a vector (in Engr 101, we call that *finding the "best" element*).
 We've put together this reference section with a bunch of these "common patterns" for you to apply in your own programs.

 There are examples of the C++ implementation of each pattern, and you can use these as templates for your own programs.
 You may have different data types (e.g. vectors of strings or doubles instead of ints), and the criteria that you evaluate conditions on will likely be different, but these patterns will give you a starting point.
-It's often easier to copy and paste some of your existing code and revise it than to write something from scratch.
+It's often easier to copy and paste some existing code and revise it than to write something from scratch.
 Please refer back to this section often when writing your programs!

 -----------------------------------------
 Creating Vectors: "Make Space, Then Fill"